-MindSphere supports the following standard payload data types for production data:
+MindSphere supports the following standard data types for production data:

 - Time Series

-Time Series are simple Data Point values that change constantly over time, e.g. values from analog sensors like a temperature sensor.
-This also applies to any other measured values that have an associated time stamp.
+Time Series are data point values that change constantly over time, e.g. values from analog sensors like a temperature sensor.
+This also applies to any other measured values that have an associated timestamp.

-Events are based on machine events, e.g. emergency stop or machine failure occasions.
-However, this mechanism can also be used to propagate custom agent driven notifications, e.g. if you do on-site threshold monitoring and want to report a broken threshold.
+Events are based on machine events, e.g. emergency stops or machine failures.
+However, this mechanism can also be used to upload custom notifications, e.g. if you do on-site threshold monitoring and want to report a broken threshold.

 - Data Models

-A custom agent consumes the MindConnect Service for realizing the following tasks:
+The MindConnect Service exposes its API to agents for realizing the following tasks: